ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 --api-key or --ak API KEY

-:   Provide an API key that will be used to link the catalog and project.
+:   Provide an API key that is used to link the catalog and project.
 Mutually exclusive with '--trusted-profile-id'.

 --catalog-label CATALOG LABEL (optional)

 :   Provide the label of an existing catalog to import into or the name of a new catalog to create.
-Default is 'Migrated DAs'.
+The default is 'Migrated DAs'.

 --offering-label OFFERING LABEL (optional)

 :    Provide the label of an existing offering to import into or the name of a new offering to create.
-Default is 'Migrated <workspace_name>'.
+The default is 'Migrated <workspace_name>'.
 The label overwrites the existing offering label if the workspace is created from a catalog offering.

 --project-name NAME (optional)

-:   Provide a project name that will be linked to the onboarded catalog.
-If the project does not exist it will be created.
-Default name is 'Dev Migration Project'.
+:   Provide a project name that is linked to the onboarded catalog.
+If the project does not exist, it is created.
+The default name is 'Dev Migration Project'.

 --project-resource-group (optional)
-:   Provide a resource group for the project that will be created.
-Default resource group is 'Default'.
+:   Provide a resource group for the project that is created.
+The default resource group is 'Default'.

 --target-version VERSION (optional)

 :   Provide the target version for the migrated offering.
-Default is '1.0.0'.
+The default is '1.0.0'.

 --trusted-profile-id or --tpi TRUSTED PROFILE ID

-:   Provide a trusted profile ID that will be used to link the catalog and project.
+:   Provide a trusted profile ID that is used to link the catalog and project.
 Mutually exclusive with '--api-key'.

 --variation-label VARIATION LABEL (optional)

 :   Provide a variation label for the version to be onboarded.
-Default is 'Standard'.
+The default is 'Standard'.
 The label overwrites the existing version label if the workspace is created from a catalog offering.

 --workspace-id WORKSPACE ID